piermafrost/GEOCLIM5_sulf/README.md

 changed in 'config/IO_CONDITIONS').

 They consist of:
-* boxes (ie, oceanic bassin) definition: a series of ascii files define with 0/1 wich boxes are surface (indice_surface.dat), deep
+* boxes (ie, oceanic basin) definition: a series of ascii files define with 0/1 wich boxes are surface (indice_surface.dat), deep
 (indice_deep.dat), thermocline (thermocline.dat), polar (indice_polar.dat), epicontinental (indice_epicont.dat), as well as which
 receive continental (ie, riverine) fluxes (apport_ct.dat) and which ones are connected to the seafloor (indice_sedi.dat).
 * boxes geometry: a series of ascii files define the volume ('oce_vol.dat', in 1e15m3), top area ('oce_surf.dat') and bottom